Mushtaq Ahmed (cricketer): Coaching career

 He was bowling coach of Surrey County Cricket Club for brief period of time in 2012.
-He was also on the verge of joining the Delhi Daredevils as a bowling coach for the 2013 IPL season.
+He was the spin bowling consultant of the Delhi Daredevils for the 2013 IPL season, declining to reprise the role the next year.

-In 2014, Mushataq was named as Pakistan cricket team's bowling consultant under new coach Waqar Younis and his contract ended in May 2016.
+In 2014, Mushtaq was named as Pakistan cricket team's bowling consultant under new coach Waqar Younis and his contract ended in May 2016.

 In April 2016, Mushtaq was named as head coach of Pakistan's National Cricket Academy.
 In November 2018 Ahmed was appointed as the assistant coach and spin consultant of West Indies national cricket team ahead of the tour of Bangladesh.
 In April 2019 Mushtaq was honoured with the Outstanding Achievement in Sport award at The Asian Awards.

 On 9 June 2020, the PCB appointed Mushtaq Ahmed as their spin-bowling coach for Pakistan's tour to England.

+On 16 April, 2024, Bangladesh Cricket Board announced in a press release that Mushtaq Ahmed is appointed spin bowling coach for Bangladesh men's national cricket team; he will serve the team till the 2024 ICC Men's T20 World Cup.

 Autobiography

-He released his autobiography entitled Twenty20 vision : my life and inspiration in 2006, co-written with Andrew Sibson.
+He released his autobiography entitled Twenty20 Vision : My Life and Inspiration in 2006, co-written with Andrew Sibson.